Agent215/multithreaded_matirx_mult/README.md

 * Added OpenMP to the autoTest file and its output data to the Gnuplot file
 * Added MPI to the autoTest file and its output data to a seprate Gnuplot file
 * Created Testing Driver program for running mmult and mmult_vectorized functions

+### Security & Review
+### Security
+Brahm locked the master branch on the first day of the project as described in GitHW2 Lab2.

+### Review
+Every time enough work was completed to satisfy a weeks requirements, the last team member to commit changes would create a pull request to master and assign the other members to review all files.
+Then the reviewers would conduct their review, ask questions, and approve when ready.
+We would also review each others work during the development process to help with bugs.